 You should also be aware of the creepy things that can spell doom for your property values.

-Death in the house
+1. Death in the house

-Ghosts and ghouls
+2. Ghosts and ghouls

 When they do, it could derail a sale, as was the case in a famous 1991 court decision that let a seller back out of a purchase because alleged hauntings were not disclosed.

-A cemetery nearby
+3. A cemetery nearby

-Yes, these neighbors are quiet, but a cemetery is bound to be off-putting to some people.
+Yes, these neighbors are quiet, but a cemetery nearby can be off-putting to some people.

-A funeral home in the neighborhood
+4. A funeral home in the neighborhood

 Some of that may have to do with the traffic they generate, but there could be other factors at play as well.
-The NAR notes that people may fear smoke from a crematorium is toxic.
+The NAR notes that people may fear that smoke from a crematorium is toxic.
 Others may worry about negative spiritual energy.
 Still others may simply find the prospect of living next to a building with dead bodies inside to be the stuff of nightmares.

-Mold in the walls
+6. Mold in the walls

 Not all mold is deadly, but there has been enough bad press about toxic mold that buyers would understandably balk at purchasing a home that has any variation of the stuff.

-High-voltage power lines overhead
+7. High-voltage power lines overhead

 We all like our electricity, but not everyone wants high-voltage wires outside their home.

-Power plants and industrial sites
+8. Power plants

-A sketchy house number
+9. A creepy house number

 You would think the number on your door would be the least of your worries when selling a house, but unlucky number 13 could cost you some cash with superstitious buyers.

 Disclosure: The information you read here is always objective.
 However, we sometimes receive compensation when you click links within our stories.